Have you wondered what to see in Cairo?

 The Pyramids and the Sphinx

 Well…yeah.
 You kind of expected it to be here, don’t you?
 This is the logical answer to “What to see in Cairo”.
-It’s probably the sole reason you want to visit the city at the first place.
+It’s probably the sole reason you want to visit the city in the first place.
 Well, it’s Egypt, and you can’t travel to Egypt and miss the pyramids, right?

 Built 4,500 thousand years ago, they are the only ancient wonder of the world that survived to this day.
 Both the pyramids and the Sphinx are located in the Giza necropolis, and if you have a regular fitness level, you can easily explore them on your own.
 Make sure you got there early though, the Egyptian sun is merciless and can reach 50’C at noon.